S3XT4-Studio/Age-of-Berk-Add-on-Information/docs/info.md

 <details>
 <summary>Sitting</summary>
-Every tameable dragon can sit.
+Every adult tameable dragon can sit.
 When sitting, a dragon will not follow you.
 <br>
 <br>
 To make a dragon sit, you must be crouching/sneaking.
 You then interact with them, as if you were going to ride them.